 Using synchronisation points and flying your Raven overhead with are great ways to reveal any collectables you do not yet know the location of.
 If you’re struggling to find something, common sense would dictate that it can be found in a part of the map which is yet un-fogged, so take the time to check unvisited areas.

-Towards the end of this long, long phase of your journey, you’ll likely have all the experience and resources you need to unlock all of the character progression trophies, which you’ll find listed here.
+Towards the end of this long, long phase of the Assassin’s Creed Valhalla Trophy Guide, you’ll likely have all the experience and resources you need to unlock all of the character progression trophies, which you’ll find listed here.
 Pay them some mind, but not until you’re quite far through this phase.

 Unmissable Main-Quest Trophies

-The following trophies will all unlock naturally through story progression and there’s no need for you to concern yourself with their requirements provided you complete the story.
+The following trophiesin this Assassin’s Creed Valhalla Trophy Guide will all unlock naturally through story progression and there’s no need for you to concern yourself with their requirements provided you complete the story.